cucumber/common/compatibility-kit/javascript/features/markdown/markdown.md

   [24, "Mary"]
   ```

-## Rule: A step definition can be passes multiline arguments
+## Rule: A step definition can be passed multiline arguments

+A step definition is not executed if:
+* There are more than one step definitions matching a step
+* There previous step failed

 ### Example: DataTable